-2.1 Contractor's
+2.1 Contractor

-Contractors working for Shell are expected to utilize their own HSE MS along with Shell's Onshore Well's Contractor Operations Manual in executing work on our locations.
-Our contracting process, when correctly followed, ensures contractors performing safety critical work, have a verified and complete HSE MS. Where significant gaps exist or where a contractor is not following their own HSE MS, the Shell Representative will assist in compliance as applicable.
-When necessary, any non-conformance gaps should be escalated to the Superintendent level.
+Major contractors working for Shell are expected to utilize their own HSE MS in executing work on our locations.
+Our contracting process, when correctly followed, ensures contractors performing safety critical work have a verified and complete HSE MS. Where significant gaps exist or where a contractor is not following their own HSE MS we expect the Onsite Shell Representative to intervene and assure compliance.
+When necessary this should be escalated to their Superintendent.
+Where significant differences exist between Shell's HSE MS and that of a major contractor a bridging document will be developed to document which HSE MS expectations to follow.

-2.2 Shell Representative
+2.2 Onsite Shell Representative

-The Shell Representative is Shell's senior representative for contractors.
-The primary responsibilities are:
+The Onsite Shell Representative is Shell's senior safety leader on location and is fully accountable for the safety performance.
+The primary responsibilities of the Onsite Shell Representative are:

-Communicate safety leadership
+Visible safety leadership